 Are Pickles Keto or Not?

-Another food item you might be thinking about is pickles.
-Are pickles keto-friendly?
+Another food item you might be wondering if it is low-carb or keto is pickles.
 It depends on the types of pickles you eat.
 For example, if you eat raw cucumbers, these only contain approximately 2 grams of net carbs in a single serving.
-If you consume dill pickles or sour pickles, these are typically not made using sugar.
-Therefore, their net carbohydrate count is similar.
-At the same time, there are other pickles, such as sweetened pickles, that are certainly not keto-friendly.
+If you consume dill pickles or sour pickles, these pickles are typically not made using sugar and therefore, their net carbohydrate count is similar to regular cucumbers But there are other pickles, such as sweetened pickles, that are certainly not keto-friendly.
 Therefore, you need to be very careful with what types of pickles you consume.
 Not all of them are good for the keto diet.

 Pickles Nutritional Facts